 Is Masturbation Cheating?
 No, And Here’s Why Not

 “Is masturbation cheating?” is a question that comes up surprisingly frequently.
-A lot of people carry tremendous guilt about masturbating, especially if they are in a relationship, while others feel betrayed by their partner’s solo sex habits.
+A lot of people carry tremendous guilt about masturbating, especially if they are in a relationship, while others feel betrayed by their partner’s solo sex habits and view masturbating as a form of cheating.

 What is Cheating, Anyway?

-To monogamous people, cheating is broadly defined as “doing sexual or romantic things with someone who isn’t your partner.”
-However, this doesn’t hold up for those of us who are polyamorous or in open relationships.
+In most monogamous relationships, cheating is defined along the lines of “doing sexual or romantic things with someone who isn’t your partner.”
+Of course, this doesn’t hold up for those of us who are polyamorous or in open relationships.
 In those relationships, doing sexual or romantic things with multiple people is the entire point.
-However, it’s still possible to commit infidelity, betray a partner, or cheat in polyamory or a non-monogamous relationship.
+However, it’s still possible to commit infidelity, betray a partner, or cheat in polyamorous and non-monogamous relationships.

-Broadly speaking, my working definition of cheating is knowingly and willfully breaking the agreements of your relationship in order to engage sexually or romatically with another person without your partner’s knowledge and/or consent.
+Broadly speaking, my working definition of cheating is knowingly and willfully breaking the agreements of your relationship in order to engage sexually or romantically with another person without your partner’s knowledge and/or consent.

-Masturbation is solo sex, or something that you do alone with your own body.
-By definition, therefore, it cannot be cheating because it does not involve a third party.
+Masturbation is solo sex, or something that you do alone and with your own body.
+By definition, therefore, masturbation cannot be cheating because it does not involve a third party.
 You cannot cheat on your partner with yourself.

-If touching your own body sexually is cheating, then is going to a coffee shop or restaurant by yourself also cheating?
-After all, you’d presumably sometimes do those things with your partner, right?
-If this argument sounds ludicrous, it’s because the idea that masturbation is cheating is also ludicrous.
+If touching your own body is cheating, then is taking yourself on a dinner date to a restaurant cheating?
+After all, you presumably go on dates with your partner.
+If this argument sounds ludicrous, it’s because the idea that masturbation is cheating is equally nonsensical.

-Is Masturbation Cheating if My Partner is Jerking Off All the Time Instead of Having Sex With Me?
+Is Masturbation Cheating if My Partner is Masturbating All the Time Instead of Having Sex With Me?

 Is Masturbation Cheating If I Hide It?